The Basic Reproduction Number for Petri Net Models: A Next-Generation Matrix Approach: Case Studies

-for the Petri net layout as depicted in Figure \ref{fig:SIRS_ST}.
-From this, we find the rate of change with respect to the infected place $I$, and we evaluate at the DFE to have
+for the Petri Net layout as depicted in Figure \ref{fig:SIRS}b.
+From this, we find the rate of change with respect to the infected place $I$, and we evaluate it at the DFE to have

 for both layouts.
-For the transition matrix, we start with $\mathcal{V}$, and we look at arc weights of arcs leaving the infected places as shown in Equation \ref{eq:NGMPN_V}.
+For the transition matrix, we start with $\mathcal{V}$, and we look at arc weights of arcs leaving the infected places as shown in Equation \eqref{eq:NGMPN_V}.
 These arcs are outlined in green in Figure \ref{fig:SIRS}.
-The terms $w(I_1,t_{j,...,k})=\gamma I$ and $w(t_{N_m,...,N_l}=0$ for both the VAPN in Figure \ref{fig:SIRS_VAW} and the SPN in Figure \ref{fig:SIRS_ST}.
+The terms $w(I_1,t_{j,\ldots,k})=\gamma I$ and $w(t_{N_m,\ldots,N_l}=0$ for both the VAPN in Figure \ref{fig:SIRS}a and the SPN in Figure \ref{fig:SIRS}b.
 Thus yielding for both layouts

-We then find the rate of change with respect to the infected place $I$, and evaluate at the DFE.
-From this we find the inverse:
+We then find the rate of change with respect to the infected place $I$ and evaluate at the DFE.
+From this, we find the inverse: